Disappearance of Madeleine McCann: Portuguese police

 It was widely acknowledged that mistakes were made during the so-called "golden hours" soon after the disappearance.
 Neither border nor marine police were given descriptions of Madeleine for many hours, and officers did not make house-to-house searches.
 According to Kate, roadblocks were first put in place at 10:00 the next morning.
 Police did not request motorway surveillance pictures of vehicles leaving Praia da Luz the night of the disappearance, or of the road between Lagos and Vila Real de Santo António on the Spanish border.
 Euroscut, the company that monitors the road, said they were not approached for information.
 It took Interpol five days to issue a global missing-person alert.
-Not everyone in the resort at the time was interviewed; holidaymakers later contacted the British police to say no one had spoken to them.
+Not everyone in the resort at the time was interviewed; holidaymakers later contacted the British police to say that no one had spoken to them.

 The crime scene was not secured.
 Portuguese police took samples from Madeleine's bedroom, which were sent to three forensic labs.
-It was reported on 1 June 2007 that DNA from one "stranger" had been found, but around twenty people had entered apartment 5A before it was closed off, according to Chief Inspector Olegário de Sousa of the PJ.
+It was reported on 1 June 2007 that DNA from one "stranger" had been found, but around 20 people had entered apartment 5A before it was closed off, according to Chief Inspector Olegário de Sousa of the PJ.
 According to Kate, an officer placed tape across the doorway of the children's bedroom, but left at 03:00 without securing the apartment.
 The PJ case file, released in 2008, showed that 5A lay empty for a month after the disappearance, then was let out to tourists before being sealed off in August 2007 for more forensic tests.
 A similar situation arose outside the apartment when a crowd gathered by the front door of 5A, including next to the children's bedroom window—through which an abductor may have entered or left—trampling on evidence.
 An officer dusted the bedroom window's exterior shutter for fingerprints without wearing gloves or other protective clothing.